USC Robotics Lab. Logo

 2003-2004

 Norwegian Defence Research Establishment After almost ten year abroad it was time to return to my roots I was offered a position as Research Scientist at the Norwegian Defence Research Establishment, so back to the military for me though no uniforms this time.
 In April 2003 we had a son, Benjamin.
-Ben is a jolly thing who has no problems standing up to his two elder sisters when he finds it necessary.
-In January 2004 Jude finally got her MA with honours just to make a point.
+In January 2004 Jude got her MA with honours just to make a point.